 Her work in South Florida as a consumer writer for the Sun-Sentinel led to the conviction of a businessman with a history of defrauding customers, a state probe of a foreclosure-rescue firm and changes in state laws pertaining to foreclosure-rescue business.

-Torres holds a bachelor’s degree in journalism from Colorado State University-Pueblo, formerly known as the University of Southern Colorado.
+She holds a bachelor’s degree in journalism from Colorado State University-Pueblo, formerly known as the University of Southern Colorado.
+She’s currently completing a master’s degree in criminology at Florida Atlantic University.
 A native of Puerto Rico, Torres has lived around the world while following a military husband who retired in 2005.